Array2Col Operator

 Configure the Second Console Operator

-Now for one last operator.
-Here, you'll add a Console operator so you can easily see the "after" of your Data Workflow.
-You'll notice that the Array2Col operator only outputs to this Console operator.
+Lastly, you'll add a Console operator to view the result after the data passes through the Array2Col operator.
 When creating applications, you might also want to use a dedicated Output operator.
 Then, you could connect that Output operator to a Hidden component.
-This would let you store the final table and reference it elsewhere in your application.
+This would let you store the final values and reference them elsewhere in your application.

 1. | Drag and drop a Console operator onto your Data Workflow canvas. |